microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

     <img src="./media/FHIR-Bulk_Loader_Error_Response_Edit.png" height="428">

-    What is the reason given for the failure to ingest the bundle?
+    What is the reason given for the error?

 + In comparison, you can go to **bundlesprocessed** and look in the `.result` files for bulk ingest operations that succeeded.
 For example, in the image below there is a `201` status code, meaning success.
 The log shows an endpoint for a FHIR Resource `ExplanationOfBenefit/<resourceId>`, indicating that this Resource (`ExplanationOfBenefit/<resourceId>`) has been successfully persisted in Azure API for FHIR from the bulk ingest operation.